-- master the terminology and concepts of the OSI reference model and the TCP-IP reference model. - brief the concepts of protocols, network interfaces and design/performance issues in local area networks and wide area networks. - be familiar with contemporary issues in networking technologies. - be familiar with network tools and network programming.
+- Master the terminology and concepts of the OSI reference model and the TCP-IP reference model. - Brief the concepts of protocols, network interfaces and design/performance issues in local area networks and wide area networks. - Be familiar with contemporary issues in networking technologies. - Be familiar with cryptographic techniques and algorithms for network security.